IPU Logo INTER-PARLIAMENTARY UNION

 Electoral law 30 October 1989

-Vacancies arising between general elections are filled through by elections (in single member constituencies), while vacancies of territorial or national list seats are filled by the party concerned from among the candidates figuring on its original list.
+Vacancies arising between general elections are filled through by-elections (in single-member constituencies), while vacancies on national list seats are filled by the party concerned from among the candidates appearing on its original list.

 Voting is not compulsory.